Skip to main navigation Skip to main content

 The PSU (for Child Safety affilitated carers) or the foster and kinship care service provider (for carers affiliated with their service) will ensure the carer is provided with the following carer application forms, 3 months before the expiry of their current certificate of approval:

-The following table outlines information about the difference between being a foster carer or a foster carer for the specific child they have been approved to care for.
+Refer to the following table for information about the difference between being a foster carer or a foster carer for the specific child they have been approved to care for.

 Tip